Email: bsun AT cs DOT uml DOT edu OR baochens AT gmail DOT com

 Probabilistic Derendering of Camera Tone-Mapped Images

 To produce images that are suitable for display, tone-mapping is widely used in digital cameras to map linear color measurements into narrow gamuts with limited dynamic range.
 This introduces non-linear distortion that must be undone, through a radiometric calibration process, before computer vision systems can analyze such photographs radiometrically.
 This project considers the inherent uncertainty of undoing the effects of tone-mapping.
 We observe that this uncertainty varies substantially across color space, making some pixels more reliable than others.
 We introduce a model for this uncertainty and a method for fitting it to a given camera or imaging pipeline.
 Once fit, the model provides for each pixel in a tone-mapped digital photograph a probability distribution over linear scene colors that could have induced it.
 We demonstrate how these distributions can be useful for visual inference by incorporating them into estimation algorithms for a representative set of vision tasks.
-[Project Page]
+[Project page]

 From Virtual to Reality: Fast Adaptation of Virtual Object Detectors to Real Domains

 The most successful 2D object detection methods require a large number of images annotated with object bounding boxes to be collected for training.
 We present an alternative approach that trains on virtual data rendered from 3D models, avoiding the need for manual labeling.
 Growing demand for virtual reality applications is quickly bringing about an abundance of available 3D models for a large variety of object categories.
 While mainstream use of 3D models in vision has focused on predicting the 3D pose of objects, we investigate the use of such freely available 3D models for multicategory 2D object detection.
 To address the issue of dataset bias that arises from training on virtual data and testing on real images, we propose a simple and fast adaptation approach based on decorrelated features.
 We also compare two kinds of virtual data, one rendered with real-image textures and one without.
 Evaluation on a benchmark domain adaptation dataset demonstrates that our method performs comparably to existing methods trained on large-scale real image domains.
-[Project Page] [Poster] [Slides]
+[Paper] [Extended Abstract] [Poster] [Slides]

 Deconstructing the Deformable Parts Model: Do More with Less